Understanding Depression Relapse: Here’re major red flags that might indicate a relapse: signs you are slipping into depression again.

 When you are depressed, you don’t want to face the world.
 You just spend most of your time in sleeping or you just lay awake in your bed for hours.
 You just find it very difficult to get out of your bed in the morning and your whole routine and daily tasks go for a toss.

 You just feel numb and confused and you can’t get your priorities right or gather any energy to work on your priorities.
+It’s a clear sign of depression relapse.

 6).
 Aches and pains in your body